How do you handle a rebellious teen?

 As a parent, it’s natural to point out to your teen solutions to their problems.

-For example, you might want to say to your daughter: “Stop using your phone so much and you’ll get better grades.”
+For example, you might want to say to your daughter: “If you didn’t use your phone so much you wouldn’t get bad grades.”

 Or you might want to say to your son: “If you kept your room tidy, you wouldn’t keep losing your belongings.”